JayLIU0911/CX4242-Project-GT/README.txt

 		data_cleaning_kaggle:
 			This jupyter notebook file converts Kaggle TB data from csv file to json file. date_mapping.ipynb:
-			This jupyter notebook file constructs a mapping from year and week to their corresponding date for Google Dengue data and Google FLu data. index.html:
+			This jupyter notebook file constructs a mapping from year and week to their corresponding date for Google Dengue data and Google Flu data. index.html:
 			The main html file for visualization.
 		globe.js: